kurdi89/File-Sharer/README.md

 # File Sharer

-> Node/Express API for a quick file sharing throw link or downlod.
+> Node/Express API for a quick file sharing throw link or downlod, clone this app to any directory and add the files to be shared in the "data" folder.

 ## Quick Start